+- h) Budgeting over 1000 E per expenditure needs to be followed by a procurement procedure

-- h) Duties, taxes and charges - g) Bank fees.
+- g) Duties, taxes and charges

+- g) Bank fees.

 Indirect Costs

 Indirect project costs are those which may not be identified as specific costs related directly to project implementation but are related to the running costs of the Grantee/Partner.